MD/PhD Program

 MD/PHD PROGRAM DIRECTOR'S LETTER

-Welcome to the Texas A&M School of Medicine MD/PhD Program.
+Welcome to the Texas A&M College of Medicine MD/PhD Program.
 Our program offers a combined training program leading to a dual MD and PhD degree.
 We provide excellent training for students who desire to pursue careers as physician-scientists and make contributions to the advancement of science and medicine.

 Our graduates are competitive at a national level and have matched at major residency programs.
-Additionally, students have the opportunity to pursue their PhD in the School of Medicine Medical Sciences Program or in other Texas A&M University PhD programs broadly related to biomedicine.
+Additionally, students have the opportunity to pursue their PhD in the College of Medicine Medical Sciences Program or in other Texas A&M University PhD programs broadly related to biomedicine.
 PhD degrees in non-traditional programs, for example political science or architecture, may be undertaken provided that the particular research project can be related to biomedicine.
 Our partnership with Methodist Hospital in Houston provides our students with outstanding clinical training and patient-centered research opportunities.

 The MD/PhD program accepted its first student in 1992 and has many features which make it excellent for combined clinical and research training as well as an overall well-rounded experience.
 For example, we have developed an active weekly Journal Club (MSCI 620/920 [The Scientific Basis of Medicine]) for all our MD/PhD students.
 Offered as a one credit elective, this course provides students the opportunity to critically analyze scientific and medical literature and facilitate dialogue between their peers and MD/PhD trained faculty.
 This component is just one aspect that emphasizes our concern and involvement with the development of each student throughout their training - which typically lasts an average of eight years.